Marvell has options as it faces $1 billion patent verdict

 Brian Love, a professor at Santa Clara University School of Law who specializes in patent law, said damages awards are reversed about 20 percent of the time on appeal.
 Further, he said, "the larger a damages award is, the more susceptible it is to attack."
 The award is one of the largest by a U.S. jury in a patent infringement case.

 Other large verdicts have not held up on appeal.
-In February 2011, Abbott Laboratories (ABT.N), for example, succeeded in overturning a $1.67 billion verdict against it in a patent infringement verdict won by a Johnson & Johnson (JNJ.N) unit.
+In February 2011, Abbott Laboratories, for example, succeeded in overturning a $1.67 billion verdict against it in a patent infringement verdict won by a Johnson & Johnson unit.

 That verdict, the largest ever by a jury in U.S. patent infringement litigation, was delivered in 2009 by a jury in Texas which found that Abbott's arthritis drug Humira had infringed the Johnson & Johnson unit's patent.
 But the Federal Circuit ruled that the patents at issue were invalid and thus could not be infringed.